thebkv/bkv/Canon/test_gen01.md

 # Genesis Chapter 1

-Genesis 1 begins before structure, boundary, or distinction.
-The world exists in an unformed state—depth without separation, potential without order.
-Creation unfolds through a sequence of distinctions that stabilize reality itself.
-Each act separates, names, and orders a layer of existence, moving systematically from foundational pattern down into the inner formation of the disciple.
+Humanity is hardwired to view life as a linear timeline of external events, but Genesis 1 opens with something far more urgent: an eternal blueprint for the inner life.
+Before structure, boundary, or distinction exist, the world rests in an unformed state—depth without separation, potential without order.
+Creation unfolds not through material manufacture alone, but through a sequence of divine distinctions that stabilize reality.
+By tracking this foundational pattern, the disciple discovers that the same process used to bring order to the cosmic void is the exact mechanism required for their own sanctification.

 ***